Sonia-96/Coding4Interviews/tags/README.md

 ### Approach #1: Stack (iteration)

 1. Use the `sign` with values {1, -1} to represent current operator.
 When we add a number, we add `sign * number`.
-   - Note, the number may be bigger than 9, so we should use all consecutive digits to make the number.
+   - Note, the number may be more than 1 digit, so we should use all consecutive digits to make the number.
 2. Use a stack `ops` to store signs, the top element of which is the outer sign for the current parenthesis.
-   - If we meet '(', we push the sign to the top.
+   - If we meet '(', we push `sign` to the top.
    - If we meet ')', we pop the top element.
    - If we meet '+', `sign = ops.peek()`
    - If we meet '-', `sign = - ops.peek()`